Heytesbury: Church of England

 A church was mentioned at Hestrebe in the Domesday Book of 1086, which became a collegiate church in the 12th century.
 The present parish church is from the 13th century and is a Grade I listed building.

 At Tytherington, a chapel was founded in the 12th century.
 The small church of St James is mainly from the 16th and is Grade II* listed.

 St Giles' Church, Imber, dates from the late 13th century and is a Grade I listed building.
 It is now a redundant church in the care of the Churches Conservation Trust.

 Non-conformist

-A Congregational chapel was built in Heytesbury village in 1812 and replaced c.
-1868.
+A Congregational chapel was built in Heytesbury in 1812 and was replaced in c.1868.
 The chapel closed sometime after 1955.

 There was a Primitive Methodist chapel at Tytherington.